 So, first let’s take a look at the “Severus Snape: reformed DE” reading shall we?
 The official version, that is.

 Which so far as Rowling has ever established presupposes that Albus, up in his ivory tower, was unaware of the developing Snape-»Lily«-James triangle at the time the werewolf caper took place, and did not follow through on the incident to the point of being filled in on it until years afterwards.
 Slughorn, who was on the front lines in the classroom, and watched it play out under his own nose, unable to do a thing about it, seems to have found it painful enough that he never spoke of it to anyone.

 So my original (and very early) reading went; from Albus’s vantage:

-Point: Severus Snape, to all outside appearances, was a thoroughly nasty young piece of work.
+Point: Severus Snape, to all appearances, was a thoroughly nasty young piece of work.

-Point: Despite a period of childhood grandiosity, which may have been so well concealed that few outside of Slytherin House, certainly not Albus Dumbledore, was even fully aware of it, he is, in the main, an intelligent and fundamentally realistic nasty young piece of work.
+Point: Hee is, in the main, an intelligent and fundamentally realistic nasty young piece of work.
 And, ultimately, even thoroughly nasty pieces of work have to answer to their own consciences.

 Consideration: this particular nasty young piece of work is one with a history.
+That mess concerning the Shrieking Shack does not appear to have been resolved to anyone’s real satisfaction, and the boy is now in debt to a rival, which cannot sit well.
+He may very well feel that Albus owes him something over that business, too.
 Dumbledore has unfinished business pertaining to one Severus Snape.
-That mess concerning the Shrieking Shack does not appear to have been resolved to anyone’s real satisfaction, and the boy is now in debt to a rival, which cannot sit well.
-And he may very well feel that Albus owes him something over that business, too.